UArizonaSpace4/llm-obs/README.md

 docker compose up
 ```

-The app will be deployed in port 8501
+The app will be deployed in port 8501.
+Wait a aminute before trying it out for the first time,
+the satellite predictor takes a while to be fully running and listening to requests.